aikmandean/windows-photos-tanstack-solid/README.md

 npx vite --port 3000
 ```

+Open your browser to `localhost:8080` to use the app, or
+`localhost:8080/swagger` to see all the APIs.

 ## Packages Used
 #### 1. Prisma
 The SQLite DB the Windows Photos maintains is highly normalized,